mciissee/nge-doc/projects/demo/src/assets/docs/getting-started.md

 # Getting started

-Ngedoc is a documentation tool for [Angular](https://angular.io) applications.
+**Ngedoc** is a documentation tool for [Angular](https://angular.io) applications.
-Using Ngedoc, you can create a branded dynamic site from a set from Markdown files or a dynamic Angular coomponents to host the documentation of your projects.
+Using Ngedoc, you can create a branded dynamic site from a set from Markdown files or a dynamic Angular components to host the documentation of your projects.

+## Features

+* Documentation from markdown files
+* Documentation from Angular dynamically lazy loaded component
+* Depends on only Angular CDK
+* Fully customizable
+* Automatic table of content generation
+* Automatic previous and next link generation
+* Integrated with Angular router
+* Comes with a default styles

 ## Contribution